 (110 to 202 cm)

 A shock mount is a form of suspension attached directly to your stand and holding the mic.
-Its role is to absorb the vibrations and prevent them from feeding into the mic and result in recording noises.
+Its role is to absorb the vibrations and prevent them from feeding into the mic and resulting in recording noises.
 Those vibrations usually are caused by moving the mic and even by vibrations coming through the floor.

 Less sensitive mics can usually be operated without a shock mount.
 The good news is that good quality condenser mics are sold in bundles including the shock mount.
 If you don’t already have a shock mount consider one of those simple recommendations.
 We are not linking to any specific shock mount as their constructions are quite universal and you should buy one which has a size appropriate to the size of your mic.